How to become a substitute teacher in Florida.

 Training.

 Training is an essential part of becoming a successful substitute teacher.
 Florida requires anyone without classroom teaching experience to complete training on classroom management skills and instructional strategies.
 However, it is Kelly Education’s policy that all interested substitute teachers, regardless of prior experience, complete training.
-Kelly provides free online ClassSmarts training that meets the state requirement and takes approximately 1.5 hours to complete.
+Kelly Education provides free online ClassSmarts training that meets the state requirement and takes approximately 1.5 hours to complete.

 Kelly Education also requires that all hired substitute educators complete a one-hour online New Hire Orientation training.
 This is paid training and covers Kelly Education and district-specific policies and procedures.